intermine/im-docs/docs/webapp/third-party-tools/jbrowse.rst

 InterMine 1.3.1 supports the JBrowse REST web-service specification (see `configuring JBrowse`_) which means that you can run a JBrowse installation directly off the InterMine web-services.

-This documentation has been tested with JBrowse-1.11.5.
+This documentation has been tested with JBrowse-1.16.4.

-NOTE: If you already have a JBrowse installation working and just want to embed it in your report pages then see: `Embedding JBrowse`_.

 Build Your InterMine Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add this to the `<post-processing>` section of your project XML file and then build your database:
+If you want to be able to have a hierarchical view of your features on JBrowse add this to the `<post-processing>` section of your project XML file and then build your database:

 .. code-block:: xml